Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data: Methods

 where $\alpha_{i,j}$ is a known transfer coefficient of the flow from process $i$ to process $j$, and is defined as the ratio between the flow from process $i$ to process $j$, divided by the total outflow of process $i$.
-Ratio data can also be alternatively parametrised linearly in the following way:
+In case studies of this paper we only consider transfer coefficients of processes without a change in stock variable.
+In general, a change in stock can be split into two flows (flow into and out of stock), which allows transfer coefficients to be calculated.
+We also consider ratios between aggregated flows as an extension beyond standard transfer coefficients.